Cloudlynx/docs/gettingstarted.rst

 4. In the **Keypair Name** field, specify a name for identification purposes.
 5. Copy and paste the content of the public key into the **Public Key** field.
 6. Click on the **Import Keypair** button to finish.

-.. sidebar:: **Note:**

-   The private key is never seen by the cloud system and is only ever held by the customer.
-This option is the most secure one.

-.. sidebar:: **Note:**

-   An error message may occur if the format of the key is not OpenSSH.

 Translate non-OpenSSH key to OpenSSH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^